Programs, Certifications, Earnings and Job Growth

 Source: BLS, 2014

-Medical Assistant Salaries in Select Texas Cities & Areas
+Medical Assistant Salaries in Select Texas Cities and Areas

 The following table compares medical assistant wages across three metropolitan areas of Texas in 2014.
 According to this information, salaries vary considerably throughout the state, based on geographical location.